raj-code123/Ecommerce-MERN-Stack/README.md

 - Shipping Info in Session Storage
 - My Orders (With All Filters)
 - Order Details of All Ordered Items
-- Users will receive mail when an order placed with all details
+- Users will receive mail when an order is placed with all details
 - Review Products User Account
 - Admin: Dashboard access to only admin roles
 - Admin: Update Order Status | Delete Order